ElenaElenoglou/Machine-Learning/Heart Disease Prediction/README.md

 * Dataset by Ken Jee: https://www.kaggle.com/ronitf/heart-disease-uci

 ### Exploratory Data Analysis
-* Plotted heatmap to visualise the correlationbetween the features of the dataset
+* Plotted heatmap to visualise the correlation between the features of the dataset
 * Plotting histograms for the entire dataset
-* Visualise the balance if the dataset
+* Visualise the balance of the dataset